-Choose someone that would understand how much your cat meant for you and won’t mock your grief.
+Choose someone who will understand how much your cat meant for you and won’t mock your grief.

-If you can’t find the strength to touch your dead cat, you should pick a friend that can do it for you.
+If you can’t find the strength to touch your dead cat, you should pick a friend who can do it for you.

 3. Wrap Your Cat

 Place large trash bags or potty pads under your cat as soon as possible.
-If you can’t do it alone, wait for your friend/family to arrive.
+If you can’t do it alone, wait for your friend or family to arrive.

 Then arrange your cat in a natural position and wrap your cat (along with the trash bag) in a towel or their favorite blanket.